fodorbalint/PathMaker/readme0.md

 Indicate needed disabled fields in 11&nbsp;x&nbsp;11 rule representations?
 New pictures where areas were displayed incorrectly.
 Cite page numbers when mentioning a rule

+<!---->

 Next step left/right areas could be shown in program Specify future line extension and connection rules on page 3?

-<!---->
+The corner discovery head can be in any of the 4 quarters and the area is still closed at the right position.
+Only stop when reaching the corner or passing by the live end.

 <b>Find example:</b>

-ReverseStair3Obtacles where nextX > 1 (case 1) or > 3 (case 2)
+StartObstacleInside corner (nextY - nextX) % 4 = 2 (0619 extension, page 206)

 <!--
 <img align="top" src="References/18665383.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9/Triple Area Exit Down.svg" width="6" />